 (This does not mean that only the best scholars get such jobs.
 The number of people getting tenure-track teaching jobs is small and rapidly dwindling.
 For reasons that are entirely structural and have very little to do with personal aptitude, many people wind up working as adjuncts, teaching on a course-by-course basis and often living at or below poverty level.
 The bottom line is that the math is not good for anybody, and the situation for most folks is quite demoralizing.
 For some beautifully sardonic and witty takes on academia and the writing life by a PhD-holding independent scholar and writer, see www.KellyJBaker.com.)

-A second rule is, if you must do this, have a solid backup plan before you begin.
-If you don’t get a tenure-track teaching job in academe, what do you plan to do with your PhD?
-There are jobs for PhDs in government, industry, museums, secondary education, and research institutes.
+A second rule is, if you must do this, have a solid career plan before you begin.
+Ideally, you will hold both academic and alt-academic tracks in your mind from the beginning.
+Even if you are determined that you want to be a professor, you must consider, seriously and early: If you don’t get a tenure-track teaching job in academe, what do you plan to do with your PhD?
+(There are jobs for PhDs in government, industry, museums, secondary education, and research institutes.
 Make sure you know what your options are so that you are not blindsided if and when you don’t get a faculty position.
-In fact, it is smart to look at these jobs seriously not only as a Plan B, but as a potential alt academic track that can be as rewarding and meaningful as any professorship.
+In fact, the best and most accurate approach is to look at these jobs seriously, not only as a Plan B, but as a potential alt academic track that can be as rewarding and meaningful as any professorship.
 At GW, we are proud to say, for example, that three curators at the National Museum of African American History and Culture have their PhDs from our American Studies department, as do folks working all over the country in public history and culture, media, politics, and journalism.
 Of course, those jobs can be equally as competitive as tenure-track jobs, so you have to know that nothing guarantees that you will put your degree to work in the way you might hope.

 Also, plan ahead.
-You can expect to be applying for jobs for at least three years before you land a TT job, if you do.
+If you try for the professor route, you can expect to be applying for jobs for at least three years before you land a TT job, if you do.
 It has become common for humanists to do one or two postdocs or visiting assistant professorships before they land something more stable.
 If you have a family with children, this gets even more complicated.
 Kids need stability, and if your partner is also an academic, then you will also deal with the dreaded “two-body problem” in which one person may pull the other away from good employment opportunities.
 It can take years for academic couples to work out a way to live in the same place working in equally satisfying positions.
 Or, more likely, they might never manage it, and end up in unending commutes, or taking radically unequal job paths because of the limits of mobility.
+(Gender is a useful category of analysis here.)

 If you do apply and get accepted to a PhD program, don’t go unless you get a full package that includes tuition and some stipend, whether that includes teaching or not.
 Assuming that you do get a full ride, if you discover that it’s not working for you after a year or two, there is absolutely no shame in choosing to do something else.
 But if a program won’t invest in you enough to offer you a full package, it may not have the resources or the reputation to help you get placed well.